-

 We also invite proposals for workshops or tutorials to be held on the

 first day of the conference.
-These events support focused community
+These events will support focused community

-Workshop/tutorial proposals should have no more than three (3) pages
+Proposals should have no more than three (3) pages (A4 size) and are

-(A4 size), and are NOT required to follow the ACS format.
-Proposals
+NOT required to follow the ACS format.
+They should include a title,

-content and relevance to ACS; list of speakers (confirmed or
+objectives, the content and relevance to cognitive system, a list of

 | Important Dates |